iiwo/easy_tags/README.md

 end
 ```

-You can customize db table names with `tags_table` and `taggings_table` options
+You can customize db table names with `tags_table` and `taggings_table` options.

 You can customize the parser and the generator to use different separators, filtering or processing.
-The default parser uses comma as separator and is case sensitive
+The default parser uses comma as separator and is case sensitive.

 ## Testing